opensearch-project/documentation-website/_security-analytics/sec-analytics-config/detectors-config.md

 To make any changes to the automatically populated mappings, use the dropdown arrows across from the rule field names to specify a preferred log field name for the mapping.
 After completing the mappings, select the **Next** button in the lower-right corner of the screen.
 The Set up alerts page appears and displays settings for an alert trigger.

 ## Step 3.
-Set up alerts
+Setting up alerts

-At this stage, setting up alerts is optional for creating a new detector.
+At least one alert condition is required before a detector can begin generating findings.
+It is, however, possible to skip this step, save the new detector, and set up an alert at a later time.
+Nevertheless,

 Alerts can be configured at any time, including from the Findings window.
 This section describes the process for defining the alert conditions during creation of a detector.
-To see how to initiate creation of alerts from the Findings window, see [The findings list]({{site.url}}{{site.baseurl}}/security-analytics/usage/findings/#the-findings-list).
+To see how to set up alerts from the Findings window, see [The findings list]({{site.url}}{{site.baseurl}}/security-analytics/usage/findings/#the-findings-list).

-To skip directly to generating findings from the detector, select the **Remove alert trigger** button and then the **Next** button in the lower-right corner of the screen.
-Review the detector's definition and then select the **Create** button in the lower-right corner of the screen.
-The detector is created.
-{: .tip }

-To set up an alert for the detector at this stage of detector creation, continue with the following steps:
+To set up an alert for the detector, continue with the following steps:

 1. In the **Trigger name** box, enter a name for the trigger.
 1. To define rule matches for the alert, select security rules, severity levels, and tags.